December 14, 2021

 The Abandonment and Rediscovery of Tikal

-Tikal was abandoned after 900 A.D. but remembered by nearby villagers who performed their ceremonies here.
+Tikal was abandoned after 900 A.D. but was remembered by nearby villagers who performed their ceremonies here.
 In the 16th century, a woman was buried atop Temple I or the Temple of the Giant Jaguar.
 Historical accounts mention Fray Andrés de Avendaño’s nearby passage in 1696 when he escaped from Tayasal.

 0 Comments